 What is an Individual Health Care Plan (IHCP)?

 �Medication may be required for a short period of time or just a single dose.
 However, for children with ongoing medical needs, it may be for a longer term or on a continual basis.
 Those that have continuing health needs should have an individual health care plan (IHCP) that is reviewed annually or earlier if the child’s needs change.
 Parents should be consulted when developing an Individual Health Care Plan and any relevant health professional should also be involved.
-Procedures should also be put in place for transition between schools.
+Procedures should also be put in place for

 Individual Health Care Plans are developed in partnership between the school, parents, pupils, and the relevant healthcare professional who can advise on a child's case.
 The aim is to ensure that schools know how to support your child effectively and to provide clarity about what needs to be done, when and by whom.